thhdragon/ff5m/docs/FAQ.md

 ---

+### Can I install the Klipper Mod over the Forge-X mod?

+Yes, you can.
+The Klipper Mod does not interfere with the Forge-X mod, and you can use it alongside the Dual Boot feature.
+To boot into the Forge-X mod, simply insert a USB drive containing the file `klipper_mod_skip`, as described in the Klipper Mod documentation under [Dual Boot](https://github.com/xblax/flashforge_ad5m_klipper_mod/blob/master/docs/INSTALL.md#dual-boot).

+--

 ### Why am I not seeing a confirmation of the ZMod installation?

 The ZMod installation process no longer waits for a confirmation screen.
 After installation, the system will reboot automatically after 10 seconds and delete the firmware image file from the USB drive.